 If you think the likes of Dublin and Cork are dreamy, then you simply must visit Killarney.
-We’ve written a more general guide to visiting Killarney Ireland and are today focusing on the ‘foodie’ side of things with our list of restaurants in Killarney, Ireland.
+Though Killarney is small in comparison to some of the more well-known towns and cities, we fell in love with the town.
+There is all the charm you would find in Cork but on a more intimate scale.
+We’ve written a more general guide to visiting Killarney Ireland and are today focusing on the ‘foodie’ side of things with our list of places to eat in Killarney, Ireland.

 The first place we ate at during our trip to Killarney was Scott’s bar.
 We came to this place after a long walk to Ross Castle and back.
 The bar had a lovely atmosphere for a quiet lunch, we had a large lunch as we were very hungry after our walk.
 I chose the Chilli Chicken Burger and Helen had the Shephards pie, both came with chips and salad.

 The food is wonderfully made and well presented.
 The bar itself was lovely and you got good quality food for the price.
 The only thing I would say let it down was paying €6.00 for a large Pepsi, this was very expensive for me and would put me off returning.
 Though if that doesn’t quite put you off it is one of the lovely restaurants in Killarney.